 In an effort to be transparent, the names and brief biographies of the Board’s chairperson and current members are posted below.

-Surabhi Beriwal, Editorial Board Chair.
-Surabhi is a Trinity junior from Pittsburgh, Pa.
+Surabhi Beriwal, Editorial Board Member.
+Surabhi is a Trinity senior from Pittsburgh, Pa.
 She is a math major pursuing a pre-health track.
 She is an East Campus Resident Assistant, works in the Thompson Writing Studio and leads her Indian dance team, Rhydhun.
 In her free time, Surabhi enjoys Duke basketball, spoken word poetry, Taekwondo and trying new foods.
+Surabhi served as the chair of the board her junior year.

 Leonard Giarrano, Editorial Board Member.
-Leonard is a Trinity senior from Sarasota, Fla, studying Computer Science and Philosophy.
-He is a West Campus Resident Assistant and co-president of Duke Students with Interracial Legacies.
-Leonard is also involved with the Duke Catholic Center.
+Leonard is a 2017 graduate of Duke from Sarasota, Fla, studying Computer Science and Philosophy.
+He was a West Campus Resident Assistant and co-president of Duke Students with Interracial Legacies.
 In his spare time, Leonard enjoys cheering for Duke basketball in Cameron, jamming out on Rock Band in the Bolt and playing concerning amounts of Tetris.
 Leonard chaired the board in his junior year.

 Colleen McClean, Editorial Board Member.
 Colleen, originally from rural California, is a combined MD/PhD (Immunology) doctoral student in the Medical Scientist Training Program completing her fifth of many years.
 She enjoys working with undergraduates, sitting on several University committees and boards, mentoring and thinking about science, health and the academy from a global, philosophical perspective.
 Colleen’s spare time is spent outside whenever possible.